trunkmaster/nextspace/README.md

 3. As main developer of [ProjectCenter](http://www.gnustep.org/experience/ProjectCenter.html) (IDE for GNUstep) I need desktop environment where ProjectCenter can be developed, tested and integrated with.
 4. Maybe some day it will become interesting environment for developers and comfortable (fast, easy to use, feature-rich) for users.

 Unlike other 'real' and 'serious' projects I've not defined target audience for NEXTSPACE.
-I intentionally left aside modern UI design trends (fancy animations, shadows, gray lines, flat controls, acid colours, transparency).
-I like this accurate, clear, grayish, boring UI that just works...
+I intentionally left aside modern UI design trends (fancy animations, shadows, gray blurry lines, flat controls, acid colours, transparency).
+I like this accurate, clear, grayish, boring UI that just not hinder to get my job done...

 ## What NEXTSPACE is?
 #### Core technologies it is based on: